KevinGoode/smtp_config/README.md

 ## Running example code

-To generate code for a new database :
+Some example python code is given here that sends email to our new domain.

 1.)
 Run: python3 smtp.py to see env variables to set
 ```console